 There are so many things expectant parents wonder about during pregnancy.
 Will the baby be healthy?
 What will we name them?
 Do I really need to buy a $1,300 crib?
 And, perhaps most fun to ponder: What will my baby look like?
-Genetics may seem like the world’s most ancient lottery — and it is full of surprises — but with the help of modern science, parents can make some educated guesses about traits like height and eye color.
+Genetics may seem like the world’s most ancient lottery — and it is full of surprises — but with the help of modern science, parents can make some educated guesses about specific traits like height and eye color.
 Although newborns may strongly resemble one parent or the other, they might also look like neither — this is probably not because of the milkman, but rather the result of complex polygenic traits being passed down.

 This so-called “reshuffling” is complicated, to say the least.
 You and your partner each have 46 chromosomes, of which 23 will get randomly sorted into your individual egg and sperm cells.
 When sperm and egg join, they each bring their unique mix of 23 chromosomes, creating a single cell with the necessary 46.
 This cell divides over and over again, eventually forming a fetus.
 Every time a couple conceives another kid, the same process occurs, but the chromosomes get shuffled in a different way, a process scientists refer to as recombination.